cybergarage/foreman-doc/dsl.md

 #### DELETE

-The method removes a specified route from the local node.
+The method removes a specified route.

 ##### Parameters